therapywindow/therapywindow.github.io/index.md

 Welcome.
 My name is Effy.
 I’m an MNCS Accredited therapist and counsellor.
 I also teach, train and supervise counsellors and therapists.

-I'm one of the founders of <a href="https://www.hedgerowtherapy.com>Hedgerow Therapy Collective.</a>
+I'm one of the founders of [Hedgerow Therapy Collective](https://www.hedgerowtherapy.com).

 I offer a mixture of exploration, insight and supportive challenge to help people figure out what the best version of their life might look like, and how they can go about living it.